terra-campaigns/arrival/npcs/_generators/lists01.md

 - They've inherited someone else's problem
 - They've lost or had stolen a vital thing
 - They've made promises they can't keep

-Desires:
+- Dependence
+- Powerful enemy
+- Shameful or scandalous history
+- Secret crime or misdeed
+- Possession of forbidden lore

+Desire:
 - They want an appealing new lover
-- They want more leisure time to themselves
 - They want more money
 - They want respect and admiration
 - They want to acquire a different job
-- They want to boost a friend's career
-- They want to carry out a secret command
-- They want to depose their boss
 - They want to earn forgiveness
 - They want to escape their past choices
-- They want to harm an enemy organization
 - They want to indulge in pleasures
 - They want to kill some enemy
 - They want to leave their current life